abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Ba-sp.in:
     5s, 5p in valence.
 Use ground-state as reference.

-  * Ba-sp-new.in:
+  * Ba-sp-exc.in:
-    seems to have a ghost around 6 eV
     Ba-sp-new adds two projectors for f to improve deltafactor and GBRV tests.
-    Uses excited state (5d1, 6s1) as reference configuration
+    Uses excited state (5d1, 6s1) as reference configuration seems to have a ghost around 6 eV

 ## Hf